 The idea of the perfect halter is to have direct control over your dog’s movement, so they learn to behave without your guidance on the leash.
 However, the halter should never be too tight around the neck or put too much pressure on the chest.
 This could cause lasting damage, which can be completely avoided with the proper fit.

-You will want a halter that can allow your dog to resume normal activities without feeling restricted.
-It’s important that is has to room for adjustment so you can make it lose enough for your dog to pant, drink, and breathe normally.
+You will want the best gentle leader or best halter that can allow your dog to resume normal activities without feeling restricted.
+It’s important that is has to room for adjustment so you can make it loose enough for your dog to pant, drink, and breathe normally.
 It’s vital to note that head halters are not meant to be muzzles preventing your dog from opening their mouths.
 If your halter is that tight, it can harm your dog or cause them to overheat.

 Strength of Straps